 Reconfigurable equipments and systems will generally provide much higher flexibility, scalability, configurability and interoperability than currently existing mobile communications systems.
-Reconfiguration will stretch over all OSI layers, on open platforms where the complete protocol stack will be subject to reconfiguration.
-To achieve the E^2R project ambitions three major challenges were identified:
+Reconfiguration will stretch over all OSI layers, on open platforms where the complete protocol stack (virtual radio engines) will be subject to reconfiguration.
+To achieve the E2R project ambitions three major challenges are identified: